Rocklin High School: Choir

 Participation in the two advanced choirs, Advanced Women's Ensemble and Chamber Choir, is by audition only.
 RHS choirs perform in various school and community events, and have achieved both gold and silver levels at Heritage Music Festivals.
 In 2004 RHS Gone Choir was one of seven choirs chosen from around the nation to perform as the National Youth Choir at Carnegie Hall in New York City under the direction of renowned choral conductor Paul Salamunovich.
 In addition, RHS Honor Choir was one of the two top choirs chosen to perform on its own.
 In 2010, RHS Chamber Choir took home gold recognition and placed third overall at Heritage Music Festivals.
 The Advanced Women's Ensemble also received gold recognition and placed first in their category.
 The choirs at RHS have also had opportunities to perform in Hawaii, San Francisco, Los Angeles, as well as performing with the Vancouver Philharmonic Orchestra in Vancouver, Canada in 2002.

 Theatre

 Rocklin High School offers four theatre classes: Theatre I is an introductory theatre course.
 Theatre II/III is an intermediate, two-year course with a curriculum that alternates every other year.
 Theatre IV is the advanced theatre class.
 Technical theatre focuses on the "behind-the-scenes" aspect of theatre, including set building.
 Traditionally, three theatrical productions are performed each year: the Fall Play, the Winter Musical, and the Spring Comedy.
 The Theatre IV class participates in the Lenaea Festival at California State University, Sacramento.
-Cindy Toepke has taught the classes since the school first opened.
+Cindy Toepke, who has since retired, had taught classes since the school first opened.